 - Identify, develop, implement, and evaluate a plan of care

-But the language for the practice of NPs is much less clear in Arkansas, where an NP’s scope of practice is distinguished from an RN’s with a general descriptor that states they are to have “advanced knowledge and practice skills in the delivery of nursing services.”
+In contrast, restrictions for NPs are much less clear in Arkansas, where an NP’s scope of practice is distinguished from an RN’s with only a vague requirement that they have “advanced knowledge and practice skills in the delivery of nursing services.”
+You can learn more about specific state nursing practice regulations at the AANP’s website.

 Family Nurse Practitioner Education Requirements